karolismic/FlaskOnePageVD/README.md

 You must have npm installed in order to use this build environment.

-## Bugs and Issues

-Have a bug or an issue with this template?
-[Open a new issue](https://github.com/StartBootstrap/startbootstrap-grayscale/issues) here on GitHub or leave a comment on the [theme overview page at Start Bootstrap](https://startbootstrap.com/theme/grayscale/).

 ## Copyright and License

 Copyright 2013-2021 Start Bootstrap LLC.
 Code released under the [MIT](https://github.com/StartBootstrap/startbootstrap-grayscale/blob/master/LICENSE) license.